-Table 7.
+Table 8.
 Scalability Requirements

 Req# Requirement Description Threshold/ Objective Alternative Capability Package EG-DR-1 Dynamic routing is only allowed on the Gray Firewall/Encryption Component, no other devices on the network can perform dynamic routing.
-T=O All EG-DR-2 If dynamic routing protocols are used, then dynamic routing peer authentication must be performed between the Gray Firewalls/Encryption Components running dynamic routing.
-T=O All
+T=O All EG-DR-2 If dynamic routing protocols are used, then dynamic routing peer authentication must be performed T=O All